-S. Sami, Y. Zhou, M. Qadrdan, and J. Wu, 'Modelling and Simulation of a Hydrogen-Based Energy Storage System', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 135-139.
-Research Conference 2023
+S. Sami, Y. Zhou, M. Qadrdan, and J. Wu, 'Modelling and Simulation of a Hydrogen-Based Energy Storage System', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 135-139.

-Hydrogen has the potential to contribute to tackling the climate change and reducing ${\rm CO_2}$ emissions in power systems.
+Hydrogen has the potential to contribute to tackling the climate change and reducing $CO_2$ emissions in power systems.
 A Hydrogen-based Energy Storage System (HESS) is a long-term storage solution to decarbonise power systems as the excess electricity from renewables can be stored for later use in the form of hydrogen.